 Just like with any other insurance policy, the policyholder lists one or more beneficiaries.
 Those beneficiaries can use the eventual payout in any way they choose, though these policies are usually purchased with the intent to cover the policyholder’s final expenses, such as funeral costs, credit card or medical bills.

-Considerations before buying GALI
+Considerations before buying SIWL or GALI

 “You are healthy,” he said in an email interview, “or maybe you have a morbidity-type disease like diabetes, or you have had a stent put in your heart, but otherwise you are in pretty good health.
-There may be other plans available for those consumers that will be less expensive” than a GALI policy.
+There may be other plans available for those consumers that will be less expensive” than such policies, particularly a GALI policy.

 As with any protection product, it’s important to do your research before buying. ( Need financial advice?
 Contact us )

 This option may be just right for someone who can’t get a more traditional policy, either because a pre-existing medical condition makes them ineligible or because their age would make a traditional policy’s premiums prohibitively expensive.

-More from MassMutual…
+Learn more from MassMutual…

 How much life insurance do i need?
 (Calculator)